SHAG 101: The Dos And Don'ts

-	1. Removing too much weight.
+1. Removing too much weight

-"One of the biggest mistakes made when cutting a shag is taking too much weight out of the mid and bottom layers, which can create an outdated mullet.
-An easy way to prevent this from happening is to leave the section behind the ear out.
+"One of the biggest mistakes made when cutting a shag is taking too much weight out of the mid and bottom layers, which can create an outdated mullet," Rachel explains.
+"An easy way to prevent this from happening is to leave the section behind the ear out.
 The hair has less density in that area so it is best to detail that section when the hair is dry and in its natural state."

-2. Not using your guide.
+2. Not using your guide

 After you have established your length, use that as your guide for the rest of the cut.
-Rachel loves to create her framework of the cut on wet hair using her 6" ARC™ Scissors PHANTOM II.
-Why does this matter?
-"That's when you see mid-sections looking too thin and the top becoming too heavy.
-Without a guide, you will create uneven weight and ultimately and unbalanced haircut with and a lot of weight lines," explains Rachel.
+Rachel uses her 6" ARC™ Scissors PHANTOM II to create the framework of the shag on wet hair.
+The PHANTOM II is able to transition from wet to dry cuts seamlessly, making it a go-to for a strong guide AND detailing.
+The razor-sharp blades create a guide that can't be missed.
+"Without a guide, you will create uneven weight and ultimately and unbalanced haircut with and a lot of weight lines," explains Rachel.

-3. Detailing on wet hair.
+3. Detailing on wet hair